 Plastic flags were strung along three park bridges in Maffeo Sutton Park over the summer of 2015.
-Instructions and pens were available with the flag displays.
-Over the course of the summer, 1000 unique ideas were written by the public on the flags.
-This forum for public input proved to be very interactive with people commenting on the ideas of others and it became a community dialog along the Waterfront Walkway.
+With each flag display, instructions and pens were available.
+Over the course of the summer, over 1000 unique ideas were written by the public on the flags.
+This forum for public input proved to be very interactive with people commenting on the ideas of others and became a community dialog along the Waterfront Walkway.
 Flags were changed out on a regular basis to allow for new, fun, interactive canvasses for public input.
 A summary of the feedback is available upon request.